Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

-Parts (ii), (iii) and the first claim in (i) are a consequence of this long exact sequence and the fact that in the category of abelian groups, the class of finitely generated abelian groups is closed under taking subgroups, quotients and extensions.
-This argument fails for the second claim in part (i), i.e. for $\pi_2(B_0)$, because it only says that $\pi_2(B_0)$ is an extension of a subgroup of $\pi_1(F_0)$ by a quotient of $\pi_2(E_0)$, but subgroups of finitely generated non-abelian groups need not be finitely generated.
-The second part of (i) gives conditions to guarantee this problem does not occur, using the following facts: \begin{enumerate}[(a)] \item a subgroup of a finite group is finite, \item a subgroup of a finitely generated nilpotent group is a finitely generated nilpotent group, \item if a group is finitely generated if and only if a finite index subgroup is finitely generated. \end{enumerate}
+Parts (ii), (iii) and the first claim in (i) follow from this and the fact that in the category of abelian groups, the class of finitely generated abelian groups is closed under taking subgroups, quotients and extensions.
+This argument fails for the second claim in part (i), i.e.\ for $\pi_2(B_0)$, because it only says that $\pi_2(B_0)$ is an extension of a subgroup of $\pi_1(F_0)$ by a quotient of $\pi_2(E_0)$, but subgroups of finitely generated non-abelian groups need not be finitely generated.
+The remainder of (i) gives conditions to guarantee this problem does not occur, using the following facts: \begin{enumerate}[(a)] \item a subgroup of a finite group is finite, \item a subgroup of a finitely generated abelian group is a finitely generated abelian group, \item a group is finitely generated if and only if a finite index subgroup is finitely generated. \end{enumerate} Parts (i'), (ii') and (iii') are obtained by applying these same facts and using that finitely generated groups are closed under extensions.\end{proof}